-Hosting protected health information can be daunting, but going through a checklist of requirements for the compliance of the Health Insurance of Portability and Accountability Act of 1996 (otherwise known as HIPAA) can make the process simpler and more painless.
+Hosting protected health information can be daunting, but having a checklist of requirements for the compliance of the Health Insurance of Portability and Accountability Act of 1996 (otherwise known as HIPAA) can make the process simpler and more painless.

 HIPAA compliance is structured around four rules:

 However, when moving forward with HIPAA compliance, the only two rules that will require immediate action are the Privacy Rule and the Security Rule.
 The Enforcement and Breach Notification rules both pertain more to existing HIPAA environments and will come into play as you begin to host and maintain protected health information (PHI) data.

 HIPAA Compliance starts with familiarity and awareness of the Privacy Rule.
 The Privacy Rule is a guide of national standards to protect the medical records and health information of citizens.
 This rule sets specific requirements in place to protect and maintain the privacy of health information and control its release to authorized parties only.
 The complete text of the rule can be found at HHS.gov.